ubccpsc/310/project/Deliverable1.md

     performQuery(query: any): Promise<any[]>;

     /**
-     * List a list of datasets and their types.
+     * List all currently added datasets, their types, and number of rows.
      *
      * @return Promise <InsightDataset[]>
      * The promise should fulfill an array of currently added InsightDatasets, and will only fulfill.